openagri-eu/irrigation-management/README.md

 <h3>POST</h3>
 /api/v1/eto/

+<h3>POST/GET/DELETE</h3>
+/api/v1/dataset/{dataset_id}

+<h3>GET</h3>
+/api/v1/dataset/{dataset_id}/analysis

 <h3> Example usage </h3>

 In order to use the aforementioned API, you need to fill out the input parameters corresponding to the requested ETO calculation.

+Use POST /api/v1/dataset/{dataset_id} to upload your data to the database.
+GET and DELETE requests with the same URL as previously mentioned are for fetching and deleting data from database, respectively.

+For obtaining analysis of soil moisture, use GET /api/v1/dataset/{dataset_id}/analysis request.

 # Contribution
 Please contact the maintainer of this repository